 For a long time, I’ve used a combination of Chase credit cards known as the Chase trifecta for all my family’s spending.
-The trifecta also includes the Chase Freedom Unlimited® and the Ink Business Preferred® Credit Card, but my favorite rewards credit card of the bunch by far is the Sapphire Reserve.
+The trifecta also includes the Chase Freedom Unlimited® and the Ink Business Preferred® Credit Card, but my favorite rewards credit card of the bunch by far is the Chase Sapphire Reserve®.

 5 reasons to love the Chase Sapphire Reserve

-1. Exceptional earning rate
+Exceptional earning rate

 As a side note, I don’t typically use my Sapphire Reserve for everyday spending and bills.
 Since it only gives 1X points on non-bonus category spending, I use my Freedom Unlimited to make sure I earn a minimum of 1.5X points on everything I buy.

-2. The best airline and hotel partners among flexible cards
+The best airline and hotel partners among flexible cards

-We mostly travel internationally to the Caribbean and Europe, and Chase travel partners work splendidly for our goals.
-Specifically, we transfer a ton of Chase points to the Air France / Flying Blue program for cheap flights to Europe, as well as to the Southwest Rapid Rewards program for cheap flights to Mexico and the Caribbean.
+We mostly travel internationally to the Caribbean and Europe, and Chase transfer partners work splendidly for our goals.
+Specifically, we transfer a ton of Chase points to the Air France / Flying Blue program for cheap flights to Europe as well as to the Southwest Rapid Rewards program for cheap flights to Mexico and the Caribbean.
 Other popular transfer partners include World of Hyatt, Marriott Bonvoy, United MileagePlus and British Airways.

-3. I love getting 50 percent off travel through Chase
+I love getting 50 percent off travel through Chase

-Another reason to love the Sapphire Reserve is the fact it gives you 1.5 cents per point in value when you redeem rewards for travel through the Chase portal, which partners with Expedia.
+Another reason to love the Sapphire Reserve is the fact that it gives you 1.5 cents per point in value when you redeem rewards for travel through the Chase portal, which partners with Expedia.

 This is part of the reason I use the Chase trifecta to maximize rewards on all our personal and business spending.
-I use each card strategically to earn as much in rewards as possible, then I pool them in my Sapphire Reserve account so I can redeem them for airfare, excursions, hotels and more.
+I use each card strategically to earn as much in rewards as possible, then I pool them in my Sapphire Reserve account, so I can redeem them for airfare, excursions, hotels and more.

-4. Travel benefits I can use
+Travel benefits I can use

 Further, I frequently use the Priority Pass Select membership that comes with this card, which allows entry into more than 1,300 airport lounges around the globe.
 The lounge benefit is particularly useful to me since it gives me a quiet place to escape in the airport.
 Plus, I save money by popping into the airport lounge for drinks and snacks.

-5. Consumer protections and insurance
+Consumer protections and insurance